 Restrictions and exemptions

-The 2018 scholarship is only available for undergraduate students, and excludes particular years of study including foundation years, postgraduate years, resit or repeat years.
+The scholarship is only available for undergraduate students, and excludes particular years of study including foundation years, postgraduate years, resit or repeat years.
 Those who are 26 or older at the point of enrolment are also not eligible for this award.
-Please read the guidance notes for more information.
+Please read the guidance notes on the Unite Foundation Scholarship webpages for more information.

 The Unite Foundation are looking to provide scholarships to represent a wide range of university courses and academic abilities among care leaver and estranged student populations, with all applications being treated equally under the Equality Act.
 Please note however there is still an element of chance in your application being unsuccessful.
 Please read the Unite Foundation Scholarship guidance notes for applicants.